-Design sign foundation for the wind zone and clearances shown in the plans and the slope of finished grade at each sign location.
-Use the assumed soil parameters and groundwater elevation above for sign foundation design unless a subsurface investigation is required.
-For sign location requiring a subsurface investigation, design sign foundation for the subsurface condition at that sign location.
-Design footing, pedestal, drilled pier, grade beam and wings in accordance with the 6th Edition of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.
+Design sign foundations for the wind zone and clearances shown in the plans and the slope of finished grade at each sign location.
+Use the assumed soil parameters and groundwater elevation above for sign foundation designs unless a subsurface investigation is required.
+For sign locations requiring a subsurface investigation, design sign foundations for the subsurface conditions at each sign location.
+Design footings, pedestals, drilled piers, grade beams and wings in accordance with the 5th Edition of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.
 In some instances, conflicts with drainage structures may dictate sign foundation types.

-Design footing in accordance with Section 4.4 of the AASHTO Standard Specifications for Highway Bridges.
-Do not use an allowable bearing pressure of more than 3,000 lb/sf for footing.
+Design footings in accordance with Section 4.4 of the AASHTO Standard Specifications for Highway Bridges.
+Do not use an allowable bearing pressure of more than 3,000 lb/sf for footings.

-Design drilled pier for side resistance only in accordance with Section 4.6 of the AASHTO Standard Specifications for Highway Bridges except reduce ultimate side resistance by 25% for uplift.
+Design drilled piers for side resistance only in accordance with Section 4.6 of the AASHTO Standard Specifications for Highway Bridges except reduce ultimate side resistance by 25% for uplift.
 Use the computer software LPILE version 5.0 or later manufactured by Ensoft, Inc. to analyze drilled piers.
-Provide drilled pier design with a horizontal deflection of less than 1" at top of piers.
+Provide drilled pier designs with a horizontal deflection of less than 1" at top of piers.
 For cantilever signs with single drilled pier foundations supporting metal poles, use wings to resist torsion forces.
-Provide drilled pier designs with a factor of safety of at least 2.0 fortorsion.
+Provide drilled pier designs with a factor of safety of at least 2.0 for torsion.